Race and the war on drugs: Violent Crime and Law Enforcement Act

-Clinton signed the 1994 Crime Bill, which had written by Senator Joe Biden of Delaware.
-It included 30 billion dollars worth of federal anticrime funding.
-Specific to the War on Drugs, Clinton included the three-strikes law, which required a mandatory life sentence for any felony violent crime conviction after two other prior convictions.
-Some social justice critics argue that the law disproportionately affected criminals in urban neighborhoods hurt by policing the War on Drugs, rather than white-collar criminals.
+Clinton signed the 1994 Crime Bill, which was written by Senator Joe Biden of Delaware.
+It included 30 billion dollars' worth of federal anticrime funding.
+Specific to the war on drugs, Clinton included the three-strikes law, which required a mandatory life sentence for any felony violent crime conviction after two other prior convictions.
+Some social justice critics argue that the law disproportionately affected criminals in urban neighborhoods hurt by policing the war on drugs, rather than white-collar criminals.
 The bill also authorized $16 million in new funding for the development of federal prisons and state and local police forces.
 The Justice Policy Institute stated in 2008 that the administration's "tough on crime" policies caused larger increases in federal and state inmate populations than for any other president in American history.

 The act also saw the expansion of the federal death penalty.
 Sixty new capital punishment charges were created including non-homicidal narcotics offenses, drive-by shootings resulting in death, and carjackings relating to death.
 Between 1994 and 1999, nearly two thirds of people sentenced to the federal death penalty were black during Clinton's presidency, nearly seven times that of their representation in the US population.
 During his two terms, the federal prison population increased from 1.3 million to 2 million inmates.

 The law featured a provision that removed the approval of Pell Grants for low-income inmates in federal prison.
 That prevented most inmates in federal or state prison from continuing their education while they were locked up.